Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 </table>

 ### FOTA - Send FOTA message
 This command allows the host to set a firmware update status message for the OTA server after successful monoZ:Jet initialization via MZSTART.
-It is typically used to report the latest host firmware version or the outcome of an OTA update.
+It is used to report the host firmware version or the outcome of an FOTA update.
 The MZSTARTMSG command can only be executed before MZSTART, and the configured message will be sent immediately to the FOTA server upon succesful platform connection.

 <CodeBlock language="javascript" title="Execution command">